stimulating-ai/mobile-eula/index.md

 - Rent, lease, loan, sublicense, distribute, or transfer the App to any third party.
 - Remove, alter, or obscure any copyright, trademark, or other proprietary notices in the App.
 - Use the App for any illegal, unauthorized, or inappropriate purposes.
 - Use the App to infringe upon the rights of others, including but not limited to intellectual property rights, privacy rights, or rights of publicity.
+- Use the App to generate, reproduce, or distribute copyrighted, trademarked, or otherwise protected content unless you have full legal rights to do so. **You acknowledge and agree that you are solely responsible for the content you generate or distribute using the App.
+The Developer disclaims all liability arising from or related to such content, and you agree to indemnify and hold harmless the Developer from any claims, damages, or expenses resulting from your use of the App or your content.**

 ## Intellectual Property Rights
 The App, including all content, trademarks, logos, and other intellectual property rights contained therein, is the property of the Developer or its licensors, and is protected by applicable intellectual property laws.
 You acknowledge that your use of the App does not grant you any rights to the intellectual property contained within the App, except for the limited license granted herein.

 ## User Content
-You are solely responsible for any content, including but not limited to text, images, videos, or other materials, that you create, submit, or share through the App ("User Content").
+You retain ownership of all content that you generate through the App ("User Content"), subject to the rights of any third parties.
+This means you may not claim ownership of, or use, any elements of User Content that incorporate copyrighted, trademarked, or otherwise protected material belonging to others without proper authorization.

-By submitting User Content, you represent and warrant that you have all necessary rights to grant the Developer a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, distribute, prepare derivative works of, display, and perform the User Content in connection with the App and the Developer's business.
+By using the App, you grant the Developer a limited, worldwide, royalty-free license to host, store, and process your User Content solely for the purpose of providing and improving the App.

+**License Rights:**
+- If you do not have an active subscription that includes commercial rights at the time of creation, your User Content is provided to you under a **non-commercial license** only.
+- If you maintain an active paid subscription with commercial rights at the time of creation, you are granted a **commercial license** to use that User Content.

+Except for the limited license you grant to the Developer, and subject to applicable third-party rights, **you retain all rights, title, and interest in and to your User Content.**

 ## Privacy
 Your privacy is important to Us.
 Please review our **Privacy Policy**, which is incorporated herein by reference, to understand how We collect, use, and disclose your personal information.